About the course

 Students who achieve a distinction on the MSt in Ancient Philosophy are automatically eligible for progression to the DPhil in Philosophy, provided only that the Philosophy Graduate Studies Committee is satisfied that their proposed thesis topic and outline indicate that they can be adequately supervised by members of the Philosophy Faculty.
 Students who pass the MSt in Ancient Philosophy without a distinction may be admitted to the DPhil at the Committee’s discretion.

-Applications are assessed by the Philosophy Graduate Studies Committee as a gathered field, and offers are made on a strictly comparative basis.
+All applications are assessed by the faculty's Graduate Studies Committee at the same time, after the application deadline has passed, and offers are made on a strictly comparative basis.

 This course is suitable as a conversion course for students changing to philosophy from classics or other related disciplines.